 - Brown Sugar: Yoga for Folks of Color

 - Yoga for Babies, Toddlers & Kids (ages 6wks - 4 yrs)

 - Queer & Trans Yoga (page forthcoming)

-- Yoga en Espanol (page forthcoming)
+- Yoga en Espanol (not currently offered, page forthcoming)

 Basics is a welcoming hatha class for those new to yoga.
 Gain familiarity withbasic yoga poses (asana) and breath work (pranayama) through this supportive practice.

 Thoughtful, intelligent & safe, this on-going class guides beloved newbies through an introduction to yoga asana (poses), pranayama (breath), and sequencing.Yoga class etiquette and student/teacher relationship demystified!
 Students of all ages, levels and abilities are welcome to this slow moving class that speaks to the beginner's mind.